 Chia seed pudding, my latest obsession, was inspired by my 5 year old who recently fell in love with chia pudding during our visit to Toronto over the summer.

 The best part?
 They take just 5 minutes to assemble and are ideal for making ahead of time.
 Naturally vegan and gluten free made with full fat coconut milk, the chia seeds soak up the moisture overnight and turn into a tapioca-like pudding dream.
 I like to add a little maple syrup, vanilla and salt but feel free to swap out for honey, add cinnamon or whisk in some cocoa powder.
+I have even a Gingerbread chia seed pudding you could check out.
 The options are endless.

 Your spoon is waiting.